amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ## Welcome!

-We’re thrilled to have you join the coding waves Workshop! 😊 In this tutorial, we’ll guide you through the fascinating world of web technologies, revealing the different components that come together to create the web as we know it.
+We’re thrilled to have you join this Coding Waves Workshop! 😊 In this tutorial, we’ll guide you through the fascinating world of web technologies, revealing the different components that come together to create a web application.

 This journey may feel like an adventure into the unknown — but don’t worry!
-You’ve already taken the brave first step by being here, and we’re confident you’ll do great. 🌟
+You’ve already taken the brave first step by being here, and we’re confident you will do great. 🌟

 ## Introduction